mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 **Note**: Routing hints will always have the highest priority when a routing decision is made.
-This means that it is possible to cause inconsistencies in the session state and the actual data in the database by adding routing hints to DDL/DML statements which are then directed to slave servers.
+This means that it is possible to cause inconsistencies in the session state and the actual data in the database by adding routing hints to DDL/DML statements which are then directed to replica servers.
 Only use routing hints when you are sure that they can cause no harm.

 An exception to this rule is `transaction_replay`: when it is enabled, all